 Level 7 – Responding to Advanced Academic/Cultural Topics –

-Students strive to join the conversation about challenging academic subjects such as science, literature, economy, politics
+In Level 7, Students strive to converse about challenging academic subjects such as science, literature, economy, politics,

 Japanese level: JLPT N2 or above (reading level).
 Kanji: 1000 characters or above.

 |Mar.||Mar.
 16||Apr.
 10||Feb.
 28|